sebv/grunt-boilerplate/README.md

 grunt test:auto
 ```

-This will start a testacular server on port 4000.
-You need to manually
+This will start a testacular server on port 4000, and will run the unit tests on js
+file changes.

-point a browser to http://localhost:4000 for the tests to run
+Manually point a browser to http://localhost:4000 for the tests to run.

 ### e2e